Roderick Wright (bishop): Resignation and marriage

 Wright disappeared from his home next door to St. Columba's Cathedral, Oban, on 4 September 1996.
 Kathleen MacPhee, a divorced mother of three who worked as a nurse in Fort William, vanished at the same time leaving her youngest child with relatives.
 There was concern among local people, including Frances Shand Kydd, the mother of Diana, Princess of Wales.
 Wright had advised Shand-Kydd before her reception into the Roman Catholic Church in 1994.
 The following weekend, a former parishioner of Wright's came forward to say that she had become pregnant by him and given birth to a son in 1981.

 Wright resigned as Bishop of Argyll and the Isles on 19 September 1996 and renounced the office of bishop.

 Wright registered as unemployed and was spotted looking for work in the Jobcentre in Kendal, Cumbria, England.
 In his autobiography, he alleged that Jobcentre staff had leaked information about him.
 Wright married MacPhee in a civil ceremony in Antigua in June 1998.

-Death
+Later life and death

 In 2002, Wright and his wife emigrated to New Zealand.
 He suffered in his last months from liver cancer and died on 23 May 2005, aged 64.